erikdao/erikdao.com/src/machine-learning/ml4d-gradient-descent.md

 ---
 title: 'Gradient Descent'
-date: '2022-10-06'
+date: '2022-10-07'
 tags: ['ml4d', 'machine learning', 'interview prep']
 featured: true
-summary: "Gradient descent, by far, has been the most popular optimisation method for training deep neural networks.
-Generally, gradient descent is an algorithm for finding the local minimum of a differential function by taking repated steps in the opposite direction of the gradient of that function"
+summary: "Gradient descent is an algorithm for finding the local minimum of a differential function by taking repated steps in the opposite direction of the gradient of that function.
+It has been, by far, the most popular optimisation method for training deep neural networks."
 socialImage: '/images/machine-learning/20221006_gradient_descent_fb_img.png'
 ---